mflorence99/aws-serverless-marblejs/README.md

 ## Middleware

-The optional middleware shown in the above example simple attach the original source `event` and (separately) `context` objects to the Marble.js `HttpRequest`, adding these additional properties:
+The optional middleware shown in the above example simply attaches the original source `event` and (separately) `context` objects to the Marble.js `HttpRequest`, adding these additional properties:

 * `apiGatewayEvent`
 * `apiGatewayContext`